• Skip to primary navigation

 The type of leash you use can also impact your puppy’s behavior.

 Instead, use a standard leash attached to your belt loop or waistband.
-This will give them less freedom to roam and will help you keep them close by.
+This will give them less freedom to roam and help you keep them close by.

 Exercise, exercise, exercise